zelak/micro-service/README.md

 # micro-service
-Simple application for micro-service in Node.js
+Simple micro-service application in Node.js.

+## How to start

+### Prerequisites

+- docker compose

+### Starting the application

+1. Clone the repository
+2. Run `docker-compose up -d` in the root directory